Your Words, Our Audience

 — If the contributor’s job title includes sales, BD, communications, PR, marketing or role that involves promotion or selling (exception: CMO)*

 — If the tone and language are salesy or if it “reads” like a marketing piece (our discretion).

-* Speaking of job title, the author’s attribution and bio at the bottom of a contributed article is listed as only their name and title (example).
-For paid/organic submissions, a longer description of the company, in its own words, is included in the bio along with links to the company’s website.
+* Speaking of job title, the author’s attribution and bio at the bottom of a contributed article is listed in one line that includes name, title and company (example).
+For paid/sponsored submissions, a longer description of the company and author, in their own words, is allowed.

 If you have questions on these delineations or wish to run something by us to decide, please reach out to us using the form below.
 We look forward to working with you in all of the above scenarios.
 Whether organic or sponsored, all submissions are welcome.